Anthonyomowumi/-Deep-Learning-Transfer-Learning-and-Explainable-Artificial-Intelligence-XAI-repo/README.md

 ![image](https://github.com/Anthonyomowumi/-Deep-Learning-Transfer-Learning-and-Explainable-Artificial-Intelligence-XAI-repo/assets/93340041/a5bdb9af-5923-47e2-9a00-cc299eea8212)

+Inspecting the performance metrics, accuracy was less considered in this study because the data contains an imbalance class distribution.
+Therefore, taking the performance metrics of the ResNet50 architecture, the precision of 90% explains that when the model predicts a tumor presence, there is a 90% chance that the model is accurate while Recall/Sensitivity of 88% indicates that the model correctly predicted 88% of the actual tumor instances.
+In other words, the model has an 88% chance of discovering and predicting a tumor when one is present.
+The Figures below shows the ResNet50 model accuracy and model loss for the train (8342 samples in total) and validation test (1030 samples in total) for 25 epochs.

+PUT FIGURE

 ## EXPERIMENTAL SETUP AND ANALYSIS
 Four models—VGG19, ResNet50, DenseNet169, and Xception—were chosen after experimenting with a variety of base CNN pre-trained model architectures, including EfficientNetB0, MobileNet, and others.
 VGG19 is a deep architecture CNN network of 19 layers, including 1 SoftMax layer, 5 max-pooling layers, 3 fully connected layers, and 16 convolutional layers.
 33 image class data were randomly split using the split-folder package in Python in the ratio of 80:10:10 (8342: 1030: 1074) for the pre-trained model training, validation, and testing of the model's performance.
 Also, the images were modified into 3-channel images through a channel duplication mechanism allowing the pre-trained model to process the images as RGB channel images.
 The grayscale intensity is essentially used as the value for all three color channels in the model, which handles all three channels equally by the models